jmuspratt/site-compass/README.md

 This is my starting-point for most sites.
 It's fairly minimal and assumes no particular CMS or CSS framework.

 ## HTML
-- `index.php` contains a standard `<head>` with links to the CSS and JS below, plus basic containers or header, navigation and page contents.
+- [index.php](https://github.com/jmuspratt/site-template/blob/master/index.php) contains a standard `<head>` with links to the CSS and JS below, plus basic containers for header, navigation and page contents.

 ## CSS